1981 Peach Bowl (January): Postgame effects

 In exchange for their participation, each team received $663,389.
 Miami's win brought the Hurricanes to a final record of 9–3 for the 1980 college football season.
 Likewise, the loss dropped Virginia Tech to a final record of 8–4.
 Miami's win also was its first bowl-game victory since a similar win over Tech in the 1966 Liberty Bowl.

 The 1980 Peach Bowl victory is sometimes cited as the turning point in the Miami football program, as the Hurricanes went 9–2 and 7–4 over the next two season before participating in the 1984 Orange Bowl, the championship game of the 1983 college football season.
 Tech also participated in a 1984 bowl game; the 1984 Independence Bowl, which followed the 1984 college football season.
 The Gobblers did not win a bowl game until the 1986 Peach Bowl; however, the game had lasting effects on Virginia Tech's football recruiting efforts.
 Eventual star players Bruce Smith and Jesse Penn signed letters of intent with Virginia Tech following the game.

-Miami had a handful of players selected in the 1981 NFL Draft: Cornerback John Swain was picked with the 101st overall selection, Jim Joiner with the 263rd pick, and Pat Walker with the 290th pick.
-Miami quarterback Jim Kelly, a sophomore during the 1981 Peach Bowl, was selected in the first round of the 1983 NFL Draft and went on to become a member of the Pro Football Hall of Fame in recognition of his performance during 10 seasons with the Buffalo Bills.
+Miami had a handful of players selected in the 1981 NFL draft: Cornerback John Swain was picked with the 101st overall selection, Jim Joiner with the 263rd pick, and Pat Walker with the 290th pick.
+Miami quarterback Jim Kelly, a sophomore during the 1981 Peach Bowl, was selected in the first round of the 1983 NFL draft and went on to become a member of the Pro Football Hall of Fame in recognition of his performance during 10 seasons with the Buffalo Bills.
 In 2002, Kelly was named to the Peach Bowl Hall of Fame in honor of his performance in the 1980 game.

 Later aftermath

-Miami and Virginia Tech would both be charter members of the Big East Conference's football league in 1991, and in 2004, both schools moved to the Atlantic Coast Conference – which now has a tie-in for what is now called the Chick-Fil A Bowl.
+Miami and Virginia Tech would both be charter members of the Big East Conference's football league in 1991, and in 2004, both schools moved to the Atlantic Coast Conference – which had a tie-in with the bowl through 2013.